MalinSpaniol/TwitterRNN/README.md

 ### Linke

-vocab size:
+vocab size: 2323
-text length:
+text length: 6136

 #### RNN:

 -

 #### LSTM:

--
+leider auch nur gleiche Wörter
+- in in in in in in in in in in in in in in in in in in in in

 ## Evaluierung der Ergebnisse und nächste Schritte